 As patient gave history of fever associated with chills, differential diagnosis of malaria, dengue, scrub typhus, urinary tract infection and acute appendicitis was made and tested accordingly.

-On investigating, patient was found to be dengue non structural protein 1 positive, IgM positive status and other laboratory investigations are mentioned in (Table/Fig 2).
+On investigating, patient was found to be dengue non structural protein one positive, IgM positive status and other laboratory investigations are mentioned in (Table/Fig 2).
 Chest radiograph showed bilateral pleural effusion (Table/Fig 3).
 Ultrasonography of abdomen showed ascites (Table/Fig 4).
-Diagnostic pleural tapping was done and fluid was sent for investigations which revealed exudative etiology.
+Diagnostic pleural tapping was done and fluid was sent for investigations which revealed exudative aetiology.
 The provisional diagnosis of dengue with serositis was made.

 Dengue fever is one of the most common arthropod borne illness of viral origin in developing countries like India.
 It is transmitted by mosquito vector of the genus Aedes.
 Dengue has emerged as a leading problem for healthcare facilities in the recent years with periodic epidemics in the tropical, subtropical and temperate areas.
 Spectrum of dengue fever can range from benign looking innocent fever to life threatening dengue shock syndrome (1).
 A small number of patients who have history of being infected with dengue fever earlier in life with one of the four serotypes of dengue virus (DENV 1,2,3 or 4) have risk of developing endothelial leak on being infected with another serotype (2).
 This condition is known as severe dengue or dengue shock syndrome or dengue haemorrhagic fever.

-Patients may also present with severe pain in abdomen, persistent vomiting which may be accompanied with hematemesis, bleeding from sites of trauma, gastrointestinal bleeding, and haematuria (4),(5),(6),(7).
-Presenting symptoms of severe dengue may also include severe pain in abdomen, persistent vomiting and hematemesis (8).
-The next twenty four hours after these signs of development of endothelial leakage are seen are crucial and if left untreated the patient may develop shock and present with tachypnoea, tachycardia, pallor, dizziness and decreased level of consciousness (9).
+Patients may also present with severe pain in abdomen, persistent vomiting which may be accompanied with haematemesis, bleeding from sites of trauma, gastrointestinal bleeding and haematuria (4),(5),(6),(7).
+Presenting symptoms of severe dengue may also include severe pain in abdomen, persistent vomiting and haematemesis (8).
+The next 24 hours after these signs of development of endothelial leakage are seen are crucial and if left untreated the patient may develop shock and present with tachypnoea, tachycardia, pallor, dizziness and decreased level of consciousness (9).
 It is therefore important to predict the development of dengue shock syndrome to prevent mortality and morbidity associated with dengue fever.